 At the time of writing, the standard rate of VAT in the United Kingdom is 20.0% and Duty rates vary.
 Depending on the type of products and their origin, will affect the level of import duty that is payable.

 We are often asked “How much Duty and VAT will I have to pay?” but without the importer really understanding the factors involved in reaching these figures.
-Any products that are imported into the UK/EU are classified according to the type of product, its use, the materials it’s made of etc. Each commodity code will have a different level of Duty associated to it.
-As you can imagine, there are thousands and thousands of commodity codes, therefore we would encourage an importer who is unsure of the commodity code(s) of their product(s), to find out by searching online for the Government Trade Tariff http://www.gov.uk/trade-tariff.
+Any products that are imported into the UK are classified according to the type of product, its use, the materials it’s made of etc. Each commodity code will have a different level of Duty associated to it.
+As you can imagine, there are thousands and thousands of commodity codes, therefore we would encourage an importer who is unsure of the commodity code(s) of their product(s), to find out by searching online for the Government Trade Tariff https://www.gov.uk/trade-tariff.
 We would remind import clients, that it is their responsibility to classify the products they are importing.
 So if they are unsure, it is essential to check.

 How do you pay Import Duty/VAT?

 FPF Global will provide you with the total amount due to HM Revenue & Customs, broken down into a total of Import Duty and a total of Import VAT.
 Payment of this must be made immediately, as your goods will not be customs cleared until the funds reach HM Revenue & Customs.
 Payment of the import Duty and/or import VAT, can be paid directly to HM Revenue & Customs by the importer.
 Or if the importer prefers, they can pay to FPF Global and then we will pay over to HM Revenue & Customs on your behalf.
 We do charge a fee for handling this payment on your behalf.